iamkroot/trakt-scrobbler/README.md

 Other player specific parameters| See sample config for the required attributes.

 ### Installation
-1. Clone the repo to a directory of your choice.
+1. Clone the repo to a directory of your choice/click "Download as zip" and extract it.
 2. Ensure you have Python 3.6 or higher installed, and in your system `PATH`.
 3. Run `pip install pipenv` to install pipenv in your system.
 4. Depending on your OS, proceed as follows: